zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 most used components of |product|, both via browser and :ref:`mobile apps <mobile_apps>`.
 The Administrator can prevent users to even access the `Settings` module, meaning that the user can not customise anything in the web mail's :ref:`settings-comp`.
+This proves useful in some scenarios: for example, an organisation wants that all the communication of its employees has the same branding (including also Out Of Office replies, the visible name of the sender, and other); another needs that the e-mails be encrypted and does not want users to send plain-text e-mails, and so on.

 .. hint:: Some of them can be enabled or disabled via CLI: please refer to section :ref:`cli-features` for more information.